daneden/daneden.me/_posts/2018-01-05-subatomic-design-systems.md

 Instead, new compositions can be created as necessary, by decomposing and reassembling UI Elements from a common set of properties.

+## Particles are stateless

+A less abstract way of demonstrating the immutability of particles in SDS is thinking of them as stateless.
+A particle represents a particular, unchanging visual or behavioural property: their only responsibility is to represent that property.

+## States determine compositions

+'State' in this manner refers to the state of data or value, or changes in time-based sequences (for example, the state of a piece of UI (a composition) may change based on user input or interaction).
+Changes in state result in changes in UI, or, as we have defined them, changes in compositions.

+It's through states—changes, presence or absence of data—that we derive compositions of particles that make our UI.
+As such, a given composition may be expressed as a function of state:

+\\[f(x) = A\\]
+\\[f(\Delta x) = B\\]

+Where $f$ is a function that takes state and returns UI (composed particles),
+$x$ is a state and $\Delta x$ is a changed state, and $A$ and $B$ are the resulting compositions.

+This is the basis through which data can been seen to augment and flow through a user interface powered by SDS.

 ## Compositions can be composed

 Let’s clarify the term ‘composition’ by simply defining it (for our purposes) as